-Proposals are requested for projects during 2012-2014 that will promote engaged learning, civic development and engagement, and psychosocial well-being of college and university students.
-We are especially interested in efforts that will enable students to have transformational educational experiences, and for institutions to transform and sustain their priorities and practices.
+Proposals were requested for projects during 2012-2014 that promoted engaged learning, civic development and engagement, and psychosocial well-being of college and university students.
+We were especially interested in efforts that enabled students to have transformational educational experiences, and for institutions to transform and sustain their priorities and practices.

-Bringing Theory to Practice (BTtoP) seeks to support institutions that are at various stages of this work, and our three grant categories recognize the progression from small seminars to large demonstration projects.
-In this latter category we anticipate, but do not require, that the institution has already taken steps made possible by support from BTtoP.
+Bringing Theory to Practice (BTtoP) supported institutions that were at various stages of this work, and our three grant categories recognized the progression from small seminars to large demonstration projects.
+In this latter category we anticipated, but did not require, that the institution had already taken steps made possible by support from BTtoP.

 Proposal Due Dates

-The quarterly proposal deadlines are June 15, September 15, December 15,
+The quarterly proposal deadlines were June 15, September 15, December 15,

-Seminar Grants up to $1,000 are available for institutions to bring together diverse members of the campus community for meaningful conversations which will result in institutional actions.
-Matching support is not required.
-Proposals are accepted on quarterly deadlines between 2012-2014 and awards are announced 2 weeks after each deadline.
+Seminar Grants up to $1,000 were available for institutions to bring together diverse members of the campus community for meaningful conversations which resulted in institutional actions.
+Matching support was not required.
+Proposals were accepted on quarterly deadlines between 2012-2014 and awards were announced at least 2 weeks after each deadline.